Celine-Guan/Stat-analysis-R/README.md

-# Statistical Analysis with R for the study: Emerging modes of temporal coordination : Mandarin and non-native consonant clusters
+# Statistical Analysis with R for

 This repository contains analysis of my thesis 'Emerging modes of temporal coordination : Mandarin and non-native consonant clusters' using R.
 ##